scholarslab/praxis/tutorials/bash/index.md

 you begin to realize that the stick shift solves a whole set of problems and annoyances that, in the past, you didn't even know you had.

-This tutorial references a shell application called "bash," which is the default on Mac and ubiquitous on unix-based platforms.
-If you're on Mac, click on the magnifying glass at the top right of the screen, type "Terminal," and press Enter.
+This tutorial references a shell application called "[bash][bash]," which is the default on OS X and ubiquitous on unix-based platforms.
+If you're using OS X, click on the magnifying glass at the top right of the screen, type "**Terminal**," and press Enter.
+If you are a Windows user, you can use *most* of the commands with PowerShell, just search for "**powershell** in the *Search programs and files* box.
-Alternatively, you can secure shell into your blue.unix UVa webspace (if you're on Windows, you can do this with a program like [PuTTY][5]).
-Where "yourusername" is your eServices account name (like "dm4fn"), type
-<code>ssh yourusername@blue.unix.virginia.edu</code> , and enter your normal
-eServices password.
-If it prompts you to set a terminal font, just do as it suggests and type <code>vt100</code> and press Enter.
-Going forward, I'll assume that you're in your blue.unix account, but it should be easy to adjust the steps if you're working locally on a Mac.

 ## <code>pwd</code>

 First, type <code>pwd</code> .
 (Here and throughout the rest of the tutorial, always ignore trailing punctuation when commands are given inline - just type text in bold red).
-This stands for "present working directory."
+This stands for "print working directory."
 This command just tells you where you are in the file path.
-When you hit enter, you should see "home/yourusername".
+When you hit enter, you should see something like "/Users/yourusername" (OS
+X) or "C:\Users\username" (Windows).
 This means that you've started out in the home directory for your user account.
 Think of <code>pwd</code> as a way to get your bearings.
 When I sit down at a terminal, this is usually the first thing I type.